OVERVIEW

 - Vaccination behavior

-BUILDING A BETTER TOOLKIT (FOR FIGHTING MISINFORMATION): Large collaborative project to compare misinformation interventions
+BUILDING A BETTER TOOLKIT (FOR FIGHTING INACCURATE HEALTH INFORMATION): Large collaborative project to compare interventions

 Researchers will test ways to help people distinguish between true and false information and to reduce the spread of false information in online spaces.
 A series of online experiments and real-world tests in partnership with YouTube will allow the researchers to create a handbook for practitioners, detailing the relative strengths and weaknesses of each intervention and guiding their choices.
-The handbook will help practitioners build a toolkit of useful misinformation interventions and understand which interventions will be most effective for their particular problem.
+The handbook will help practitioners build a toolkit of useful interventions to address inaccurate health information and understand which interventions will be most effective for their particular problem and context.

 This intervention design incorporates multiple levers to promote vaccine uptake: